OTRChat/NodeChat/README.md

 ### Contributing to this Project

 This project is open to anyone.
-Please read our CONTRIBUTING.md for mor information.
+Please read our CONTRIBUTING.md for more information.